-- Users do not have permission to modify any files except in designated user directories without specific authorization from the lab.
+- Users do not have permission to modify any files except in designated user directories without specific authorization from the CSL.
 Specifically, no system configuration files may be modified unless specifically authorized.

-- Users may not use their privileged access to examine or modify the files of any other users of the system.
+- Users may not use their privileged access to examine or modify the files or data of any other users of the system.